 The most restricted bank activity among countries is real estate, while the least restricted is securities.
 Indeed, in the 107 countries surveyed, forty prohibit real estate activities, whereas only seven prohibit securities activities.
-A much larger number of countries permit unrestricted ownership of banks by non-financial firms (thirty nine) than permit unrestricted ownership of non-financial firms by banks (fourteen).
-More generally, the mixing of banking and commerce is prohibited in a relatively small number of countries.
+A much larger number of countries permit unrestricted ownership of banks by nonfinancial firms (thirty nine) than the ownership of nonfinancial firms (fourteen).
+More generally, contrary to the recent action taken in the U.S., the mixing of banking and commerce is prohibited in a relatively small number of countries.